Pigouvian Tolls and Welfare Optimality with Parallel Servers and Heterogeneous Customers: Summary and Discussion

+We briefly discussed the difficulty of determining the optimal allocation.
+We showed that the optimization problem is non-convex, but did not prove that it is hard.
+The structural properties of the optimal allocation that we established do not resolve this question, as the optimal ordering of the queues is unknown.
+Even if the optimal ordering were given, it is not entirely obvious that the thresholds can be computed efficiently.
+Likewise, the computational complexity of determining the Wardrop equilibria is also unknown.
+Note that the ordering of queues in this case is determined by the given prices.
+Thus, one open problem for future research is developing efficient algorithms for these problems, or proving that they are hard.

 A second question concerns the informational constraints on the model.
-We have assumed that the parameters $\lambda_i$ and $\beta_i$ are known, and available as input to determining the socially optimal allocation or setting admission prices.
+We have assumed that the arrival intensity measure is known, and available as input to determining a socially optimal allocation or setting admission prices.
 In practice, this information is unlikely to be available, but needs to be inferred from observation.
-If customer classes are known upon arrival, then the arrival rates $\lambda$ can easily be measured, but eliciting $\beta$ truthfully can still be a challenge.
-The problem is much harder if customers are heterogeneous but there are either no clearly defined classes, or that class membership is unobservable, as is often likely to be the case.
-In such a situation, is it still possible to set admission prices in such a way as to ensure that the Wardrop equilibrium either coincides with the welfare optimizing allocation, or approximates it to within some factor?
+If a customer's delay sensitivity is revealed upon arrival, then the arrival distribution can easily be measured.
+But eliciting delay sensitivities truthfully can be a challenge in practice.
+It is an open question whether it is still possible to set admission prices in such a way as to ensure that the Wardrop equilibrium either coincides with the welfare optimizing allocation,or approximates it to within some factor.

 Finally, we have assumed that a benevolent mechanism designer sets admission prices to maximize social welfare; it is interesting to ask what happens if the admission prices are set by a revenue maximizing service provider.
 Further, in such a revenue maximizing scenario it would be interesting to see if competing service providers can sustain differentiated services.